Economic equilibrium

+In economics, economic equilibrium is a situation in which the economic forces of supply and demand are balanced, meaning that economic variables will no longer change.

 Market equilibrium in this case is a condition where a market price is established through competition such that the amount of goods or services sought by buyers is equal to the amount of goods or services produced by sellers.
 This price is often called the competitive price or market clearing price and will tend not to change unless demand or supply changes, and quantity is called the "competitive quantity" or market clearing quantity.
-But the concept of equilibrium in economics also applies to imperfectly competitive markets, where it takes the form of a Nash equilibrium.

 Understanding economic equilibrium

-An economic equilibrium is a situation when the economic agent cannot change the situation by adopting any strategy.
+An economic equilibrium is a situation when any economic agent independently only by himself cannot improve his own situation by adopting any strategy.
 The concept has been borrowed from the physical sciences.
-Take a system where physical forces are balanced for instance.This economically interpreted means no further change ensues.
+Take a system where physical forces are balanced for instance.
+This economically interpreted means no further change ensues.

 Properties of equilibrium

 Three basic properties of equilibrium in general have been proposed by Huw Dixon.
 These are: